streetwriters/notesnook/docs/help/contents/rich-text-editor/rich-text-editor-toolbar.md

 == Desktop/Web
 To add a new group to the toolbar, click the `+` button in the header.
 == Mobile
-Scroll down the bottom of all groups.
-Click `{{createAGroup}}` button to add a new group.
+Scroll to the bottom of the group list and tap `{{createAGroup}}`.
 :::

-### Adding tools to a group
+### Add tools to a group

 :::tabs key:platform
 == Desktop/Web
-Drag and drop tools from other groups or the `Disabled item` section into a group to add them to the group.
+Drag tools from other groups or from `Disabled items` into a group to add them.
 == Mobile
-Click the `+` button on a group header to add any disabled tools into the group.
-You can also drag and drop tools from other groups.
+Tap the `+` button on a group header to add any disabled tools into the group.
+You can also drag tools in from other groups.
 :::

-### Creating a subgroup
+### Create a subgroup

 :::tabs key:platform
 == Desktop/Web